 For the self-employed, an illness can, in the worst case, become a real threat to their existence.
 Peer Wandiger from SelbstständigImNetz deals with the topic of illness and has valuable tips on how you can best prepare for the worst case scenario as a self-employed person.

-Phil Derksen, founder of Plugins WP Simple Pay, has already gained experience in buying and selling Plugins himself.
-In his article, he discusses not only the usual process, but also the potential pitfalls of negotiating a sale.
-In addition, you will learn which factors determine the value of your Plugin- or Theme- business and how to find a suitable buyer.
+Phil Derksen, founder of the plugin WP Simple Pay, has already gained experience in buying and selling plugins himself.
+In his article, he not only goes into the usual process, but also into possible pitfalls of sales negotiations.
+You will also learn which factors determine the value of your plugin or theme business and how to find a suitable buyer.

 When cookies become a danger

-Cross-site request forgery is one of the oldest threats on the web.
+Cross-site request forgery is one of the oldest dangers on the web.
 Attackers use fake links or forms to steal data, commit fraud, or plant malicious code.
-You probably know the abbreviation, CSRF, from various WordPress updates.
+You probably know the acronym, CSRF, from various WordPress updates.
 That's because corresponding loopholes are found and closed again and again.
-Fortunately, Cross-Site Request Forgery is now old hat and the protection against it is quite simple.
+Fortunately, cross-site request forgery is now old hat and protection against it is quite simple.

-Here's how one wrong click crippled a US town for 4 days
+This is how a wrong click paralyzed a US city for 4 days

-In the small American town of Issaquah, a ransomware attack completely knocked out the city government for four days.
+In the small American city of Issaquah, a ransomware attack completely knocked out the city administration for four days.
 According to the IT manager in charge, there was no investment in the administration's technical equipment and IT security for years.
 TheHackerNews reports on how the incident occurred and what simple security measures were introduced afterwards.

-According to Gutenberg co-developer Matias Ventura the new editor and the introduction of the block system will bring the tottering WordPress ship back on course: "How can a system fundamentally evolve without drastically changing?
+According to Gutenberg co-developer Matias Ventura, the new editor and the introduction of the Block system will put the wobbly WordPress ship back on track: "How can a system fundamentally evolve without drastically changing?
 WordPress can build incredible sites, yet the usability and clarity that used to be a driving force for its adoption has been fading away."